 - employers, post-secondary institutes, parents, etc.; - b.
 Requesting accommodations; - c.
-Self-advocacy and participation in the Individualized Education Program; - d.
+Self-advocacy and participation in the IEP; - d.
 Ongoing sustained encouragement and motivation for student (based on students individual goals); - e.
 Encouraging participation in school and community activities; - f.
-Acting as a role model and promoting self-determination; and: - g.
-Following the proper time to contact the coordinator when a student may need more support and assistance beyond peer-mentoring. - 5.
+Acting as a role model and promoting self-determination; and; - g.
+Establishing the appropriate times to contact the coordinator when a student may need more support and assistance beyond peer-mentoring. - 5.
 Peer-mentoring training to be provided by the Peer-Mentoring Coordinator(s) (technical assistance will be provided by partner, PolicyWorks, the Workforce Innovation Technical Assistance Center). - 6.
 Peer-mentoring group activities to be facilitated by the Peer-Mentoring Coordinator(s).
-Activities should, at minimum, cover the below topics: - Vocational Rehabilitation services and assistance in connecting the mentees to access vocational rehabilitation services (if in at least their next to last year of high school); - b.
+Activities should, at minimum, cover the following: - Vocational Rehabilitation services and assistance in connecting the mentees to access vocational rehabilitation services (if in at least their next to last year of high school); - b.
 General career exploration; - c.
 Post-secondary exploration (discussion of resources and assistance with completion of financial aid forms; application process to college, etc.); - d.
 Identification of other sources of support and resources for students; and - e.
 Identification of need and application of a reasonable accommodation at school and on the job. - 7.
 Roles and responsibilities of the Peer-Mentoring Coordinator(s), which are not limited to, but shall include: - a.
-Identifying potential participants and referral to DORS: - Working with DORS to identify mentees to participate in the program and insuring a connection for mentees to DORS through referral and gathering of required documentation (Attachment A); and - ii.
+Identifying potential participants and referral to DORS: - i.
+Working with DORS to identify mentees to participate in the program and insuring a connection for mentees to DORS through referral and gathering of required documentation (Attachment A); and - ii.
 Assisting DORS by obtaining required documentation to confirm that each mentee qualifies for Pre-Employment Transition Services (Attachment A and documentation of disability), prior to participation in the program. - b.
 Providing ongoing structured guidance and supervision to peer mentors; - c.
 Conducting monthly mentoring check-ins with students; - d.
 Providing oversight of the proposed program; and - e.
 Reporting to DORS. - i.
 Monthly progress reports for each mentee (Attachment B); and - ii.
-Quarterly program progress reports (Attachment C).
+Quarterly program progress reports (Attachment C); - f.
+Developing relationships with all participating schools and community organizations (as appropriate);